Erfangholiz/Renametron-2000/README.md

-Just for the record, this is satire
+Just for the record, I'm being satirical.